FireBrandMint/FHAL-DETERMINISTIC/README.md

 Any help is appreciated though i am certain i won't get any.

-In the offchance you wanna help, please use the discussion discord server is https://discord.gg/vdCeUpKS @me for anything.
-Specially for understanding some piece of code; reading code is hard and i'd happily explain how this works.
+In the offchance you wanna help, just make a fork and contribute.

 # License clarification